danhas14/CreateAzureCogVectorSearch/README.md

 # Create Azure Cognitive Vector Search with your Data
-This script reads data from an Azure storage account in PDF format using Azure Forms Recognizer, chunks the data, creates embeddings, then uploads the results to an Azure Cognitive Vector Search Index
+This script reads PDFs from an Azure storage account using Azure Forms Recognizer, then chunks the data, creates embeddings, and then uploads the results to an Azure Cognitive Vector Search Index
 .